 Farming businesses can have a complicated ownership structure or be held in a trust benefitting members of the wider family.
 In some cases, farmland may even be owned by older generations of the family.

 It is not unusual for there to be an arrangement whereby family members are paid an income from farm profits with the intention that they receive a pension income in retirement after they have transferred ownership of the family farm to the next generation.

 Matrimonial vs non-matrimonial assets

-What will the courts consider?
+Determining a fair settlement: What will the court consider?

-Can I protect the family farm?
+How can I protect the family farm?

-A pre-nuptial agreement is more likely to be upheld if both parties receive legal advice in advance of signing the document and the agreement is entered into in good time before the marriage, to prevent any claims of duress/undue influence.
-Alternatively, if you are already married a post-nuptial agreement can be entered into.
+A pre-nuptial agreement is more likely to be upheld if both parties receive legal advice in advance of signing the document and the agreement is entered into in good time before the marriage, to prevent any claims of duress or undue influence.

 If you own a family farm and are considering divorce, it is important that you seek independent legal advice from a specialist family solicitor.
 For further advice on divorce and the family farm or advice on pre and post nuptial agreements, please contact Harrison Drury’s divorce and family law team on 01772 258321.